 Hotel Perks: Honestly, only the sea view.

 Hotel Cons: The walls were so thin that I struggled to sleep on the first night from all the noise.
 Some lights didn’t work in the room.
 There were stains on the bedcovers.
 The shower head annoyingly sprayed in a less than desirable position as it couldn’t be adjusted.
 The aircon extractor was cleverly placed on the balcony and blew out hot air.
 The balcony was also extremely loud if you had neighbours on theirs too- it wasn’t quite the private experience we were after.
-To call the breakfast poor would be giving it a compliment and the coffee was worse than Nestcafe original.
+Basically, it was just a loud, box room that made you feel agitated.
+In addition, the breakfast was poor and the coffee was undrinkable.